 First, use some duct tape to make the sharp part of the can safe to handle.
-We wrapped a piece of tape all around the open edge of the can, letting part of the tape hang beyond the edge of the can.
-We cut slits on the tape, then folded each piece of tape to the inside of the can, pasting it firmly in place.
+Wrap a piece of tape all around the open edge of the can, letting part of the tape hang beyond the edge of the can.
+Cut slits on the tape, then fold each piece of tape to the inside of the can, pasting it firmly in place.

 Tape the ribbon in place using the duct tape.
 We used two pieces of tape for each side, to make the handle sturdier.
 First we taped the ribbon on the can facing down, then we folded the ribbon up over the first tape, and taped it again.

 Cut pieces from the templates and decorate the can and craft sticks in any way you like.
 You can cut them in any shape and size that best fits the objects you are using.

-Tip: We purposely left the top part of the can without any decoration – leaving it this way makes the banging sound considerably louder.
+Tips: We purposely left the top part of the can without any decoration – leaving it this way makes the banging sound considerably louder.
 The sound is also clearer if the drum is hanging free, not placed on a table or on another surface.
 This is why we suggested using a long ribbon: the child can hang the drum around his/her neck and bang on it using both sticks.
 The templates provided are pretty large, to accommodate various sizes of cans.
 The leftover template pieces can be used to decorate homemade Pascha cards or gifts.

 Pascha fabric learning set

-In addition to the above material, we have created a hands-on teaching resource made out of soft fleece fabric that is used like a felt board to help explore fundamental Pascha concepts and traditions.
+A colorful fabric learning set made out of soft fleece that is used like a felt board to help explore fundamental Pascha concepts and traditions.

 - Great and Holy Saturday, Greek Orthodox Church of America